stevcooo/ProductScraper/Readme.md

     }
 ```

-For more detailed info how to set this configuraiton you can check on the [official project site](https://dlmelendez.github.io/identityazuretable/#/).
+For more detailed info on how to set this configuration, you can check on the [official project site](https://dlmelendez.github.io/identityazuretable/#/).

   Also in [`Startup.cs`](ProductScraper/Startup.cs) file in `ConfigureServices` method there is configuration about the Azure table that I'm using.
-Here i add settings for each Azure table such as ConnectionString and TableName.
+Here I add settings for each Azure table such as ConnectionString and TableName.
 ##### ProductInfo table config
 ```C#
     services.AddScoped<IAzureTableStorage<ProductInfo>>(factory =>